goodalexander/goodalexander.github.io/content/posts/agentic-protocols.md

 ## Conclusion: The Railway to Freedom Is Built But The Train Only Leaves Once

 The rails for Agentic Protocols are coming online.
-Within the next 6 months there will be 15+ major infrastructure launches in the crypto AI arena that will lower the marginal cost structure of creating agentic corporations to close to zero (or even negative when you incorporate airdrops).
+Within the next 6 months there will be 15+ major infrastructure launches in the crypto AI arena that will lower the marginal cost structure of creating Agentic Protocols to close to zero (or even negative when you incorporate airdrops).
 These launches are already pre-announced and most are heavily oversubscribed by crypto funds who are anxious to capitalize on the AI boom.

 The resulting rails will be a subsidy to Agentic Protocols the same way that Cloud was a subsidy to B2B Saas.

-Right now everyone is thinking how to build rails, and very vew people are thinking how to build cash flow machines on top of them.
+Right now everyone is thinking how to build rails, and very few people are thinking how to build cash flow machines on top of them.
 This is by far the most exciting thing I've seen in my career.
 We are talking about a multi billion dollar subsidy for maybe 60-70 actual products being built on top (at most).
 Imagine Amazon giving your start up a $40 million cloud credit.
 That's the type of tailwind that Agentic Protocols have because they're still so contrarian.

 This certainly won't happen all at once - but once again - we are so early that virtually nobody is talking about this, despite the fact we have billions of dollars of already pre-committed compute and storage subsidies coming online.
-Even if you bet on Agentic Corporations from a career perspective - and you're wrong, you probably end up with an extreme margin of safety because there will be such demand for AI Automation services inside traditional corporations - the entire edifice is extremely derisked.
+Even if you bet on Agentic Protocols from a career perspective - and you're wrong, you probably end up with an extreme margin of safety because there will be such demand for AI Automation services inside traditional corporations - the entire edifice is extremely derisked.

 If you know how to code.
 Do you really want to build in Biden's America?
 Or Trumplandia?
 Do you want to underwrite your business's compatibility with the AOC (or insert_populist_here regime)?

-Do you want to be beholden to the cloud giants who are going to merge with the US government?
+Do you want to be beholden to the cloud giants which are going to merge with the US government?
 Do you want to cut off your exit plan and your optionality in the age of superintelligence?

 Why?
 To pay for Bezos yacht or absorb the fiscal deficit?